alex-r-bigelow/hanpuku/README.md

 - Support text
 - Support multiple artboards
 - Ace editors for data, js, css
-- Support embedding data (remember to add a special orphans.json file), js, css
+- Support embedding files (remember to add a special orphans.json file), js, css
-- Sample library
+- More samples

 #### Low priority
 - It would be cool to convert between canvas elements / bitmaps... if so, maybe we could support processing.js code?